 The Company has been granted a perpetual, exclusive license from CSS to utilize the Brand and related content, for visual exploitation on a worldwide basis ("Perpetual License").
-In granting the Perpetual License, CSS required an initial purchase price of \$5,000,000, which approximated its costs to CSS, and was paid by the Company during 2016.
-The Company recorded the initial purchase price of the Perpetual License at the estimated cost to CSS in its consolidated balance sheets.
+In granting the Perpetual License, CSS required an initial purchase price of \$5,000,000, which approximated its costs to CSS, and was paid by the during 2016.
+The Company has recorded the purchase price of the Perpetual License at the estimated cost to CSS in its consolidated balance sheets.

-Note 10 - Senior Secured Revolving Line of Credit and Senior Secured Notes Payable
+Note 10 - Senior Secured Notes Payable and Revolving Line of Credit